Ethan88/VMF/README.md

 ## "Crypto-economy in a box"
 **DESCRIPTION**: *An open source system for administering a group of transparent, interactive, immutable investment vehicles.*

 By joining a VMF platform, you can launch a transparent blockchain-based investment fund in just a few lines of code, with no fees and near-zero overhead.
 Inter-fund transactions are governed by a fair central bank.
-For this instance, Iterative Instinct is the central bank; however this software may be licensed to other institutions anywhere in the world who would like to serve in this role.
+For this instance, Iterative Instinct is the central bank; however this software may be licensed to other institutions anywhere in the world who would like to serve in that role.
 ###Minimum requirements:
 * one (1) intermediate-level coder to deploy the project
 * one (1) professional asset manager to run it